 Poland’s Road to Independence in 10 Paintings

-In 1795, Poland was partitioned by its neighbours and lost its independence.
-But it never lost its appetite for liberty and thanks in part to the efforts of its people it was, miraculously, reborn in 1918.
+In 1795, the Polish-Lithuanian Commonwealth was partitioned by its neighbours and lost its independence.
+But its people never lost their appetite for liberty and thanks in part to their efforts both countries were, miraculously, reborn in 1918.
 The year 2018 marks the 100th anniversary of that important event and on that occasion Culture.pl tells the epic story of Poland’s road to independence through 10 paintings by different Polish artists.

 Rejtan: The Fall of Poland by Jan Matejko

-The year 1772 saw the first partition of Poland – large portions of the country’s territory were taken by Russia, Prussia and Austro-Hungary.
+The year 1772 saw the first partition of the commonwealth – large portions of territory were taken by Russia, Prussia and Austro-Hungary.
 Countless pages have been written explaining how this came to be, but nevertheless one can point to three main reasons.
-Firstly the extensive damages suffered by Poland during the many wars it was involved in the 17th century.
+Firstly the extensive damages suffered during the many wars it was involved in the 17th century.
 Then there was the resulting economic crisis.
-Thirdly, there was a lack of political vision often attributed to the cultivation of Poland’s culture of Golden Liberty which inclined the ruling nobility to value personal freedom almost to the point of anarchy.
+Thirdly, there was a lack of political vision often attributed to the cultivation of the commonwealth’s culture of Golden Liberty which inclined the ruling nobility to value personal freedom almost to the point of anarchy.
 Add some neighbours highly interested in your vast Central European territory and you’ve got yourself a problem.

 Indeed, only the decent Rejtan is calling again, imploring, shouting at everybody, so they remember, so they don’t abandon the troubled Poland. (…) He dives into the threshold below the feet of his indifferent brothers.
 There he cries: ‘Trample me, hurt me, when you’re tormenting the country!’

 Rejtan didn’t succeed but nevertheless he became a symbol of struggle and as such he’s depicted in the 1866 painting Rejtan: Upadek Polski (Rejtan: The Fall of Poland) by Poland’s eminent historical painter Jan Matejko.
 Apart from Rejtan on the floor, in the painting you can also see actual members of parliament, most noticeably its marshal Adam Poniński pointing to the Russian soldiers behind the door, a reminder of the foreign threat.
 The coin at the marshal’s feet probably suggests that Matejko saw the whole affair as a sell out.
-Two further partitions followed (the last one in 1795) and as a result Poland, lost all its territory and its independence for 123 years.
+Two further partitions followed (the last one in 1795) and as a result both Poland and Lithuania lost all their territory and their independence for 123 years.

 Prayer Before the Battle: Racławice by Józef Chełmoński